youngsuKim-CSUSB/CSUSB-Math-This-Week/_posts/2022-12-03-F2022-MAA-Sectional-Meeting.markdown

 layout: post
 title:  "MAA Socal-Nev Fall 2022 Meeting at Cal State San Bernardino"
 date:   2022-12-03 8:30:00 0000
-tags: MAA Spring2022 Pomona Hybrid Zoom
+tags: MAA Fall2022 CSUSB
 ---
-The Spring 2022 MAA sectional meeting will be held at CSUSB on Dec 3rd.
+The Fall 2022 MAA sectional meeting will be held at CSUSB on Dec 3rd.
 Come back later for more information.

 <!-- The meeting offers a hybrid option, but we strongly suggest attending in person.
 Registration is $5 for students and $10 for virtual.
 - [Official Webpage](http://sections.maa.org/socalnv/Meeting2022Spring.html)